haosulab/ManiSkill/docs/source/user_guide/tutorials/domain_randomization.md

         ]
 ```

-Once the camera config is properly defined, we can move mount however we wish in the world and the camera will follow.
+Once the camera config is properly defined, we can move the camera mount however we wish in the world and the camera will follow.
 For camera pose randomization you can copy the code written earlier to randomize camera pose directly into `_initialize_episode`

 ```python
 import torch